rishabh407/express/benchmarks/README.md

 To run the benchmarks, first install the dependencies `npm i`, then run `make`

-The output will look something like this:
+The output will looks like
 ```
   50 connections
   1 middleware